jsmith982004/trial/README.md

 ### File 12: `backend/catalogue_mgmt_service/src/apis/controllers/v1/geo.js`

 **Why the code is there & What it is doing:**
-This file represents the main Express controller for interacting with the Geographic Intelligent Catalog System via HTTP.
-It provides endpoints crucial for both Phase 1 testing and Phase 2 production manual overrides.
-Functions inside this controller include handlers to manually test the catalog building pipeline for a specific Pincode or `shopId` (`buildCatalogByPincode`), an endpoint to force-apply a geographic catalog directly to a target shop (`applyGeoCatalog`), an endpoint to instantly trigger the background cron job on-demand (`triggerCron`), and standard endpoints to fetch the finalized catalogs for the frontend UI.
-It parses the request body/query, invokes the underlying services, and formats the final API response.
+- **Purpose:** The primary Express controller for HTTP interactions with the Geographic Catalog System.
+- **Key Endpoints:** Contains handlers to test catalog builds by Pincode/shopId, force-apply catalogs to specific shops, and instantly trigger the cron job on demand.
+- **Flow:** Parses HTTP request bodies, invokes underlying services, and formats the finalized output for the frontend UI.

 **The Full Code:**
 ```js